 • Change your T-shirt encourages children to take responsibility for their choices.

 • Fruity Thinking explores how our thinking affects our potential to achieve

 • Hippo Time is OK helps children understand how setbacks affect them and how to recover from them.

 • Remember the Beachball focuses on relationships and helps the children to understand other people’s point of view, beliefs and cultures.

 • Learn Latin introduces the idea that change comes through action.

 • Ditch the Dorris Day challenges children to set aspirational goals.

 The school uses STOP (Start telling other people) to teach the children about bullying.
 The children are constantly reminded about this action every week in assesmbly.

-(Be Safe; Don't Meet Up; Accepting emails can be dangerous; Reliable information & Tell someone).
+(Be Safe; Don't Meet Up; Don't acceptpeople into groups; Reliable information & Tell someone immediately).
 The children are reminded each week about internet safety and each half term there is a special assembly on the internet and another aspect of safeguarding.